 Hydrochloric acid creates an environment in which digestion can take place.
 So it plays an important role in the first step of digestion.

 For some people an insufficiency in normal hydrochloric acid in the body can be a factor in the development of bone loss since if digestion is incomplete, bone building minerals are not going to be absorbed as they should.

 and of course bone loss often accompanies the condition.

 But you should be aware that the condition often offers no obvious symptoms and persons with the condition have no clue that this could be the cause of their Osteopenia or Osteoporosis.

-So, if you are doing 'all the right things' and still finding continued bone loss or no improvement in your dexa scan results, you might ask your health care provider aboutdoing HCl trial to determine if you have sufficient hydrochloric acid.
+So, if you are doing 'all the right things' and still finding that you experience continued bone loss and no improvement in your dexa scan results, you might want to ask your health care provider about doing HCL trial to determine if you have sufficient hydrochloric acid.

 NOTE: If you find that you do have an insufficiency, you will probably be advised to take supplemental HCl.
-Short-term use may result in a return of normal acid production.
+Short-term use of these supplements may result in a return of normal acid production.

-Go to Causes of bone loss other than HCL insufficiency
+Click here for Causes of bone loss other than HCL insufficiency